UnlockdFinance/unlockd/docs/the-core-protocol/unfts.md

 ```

 {% hint style="danger" %}
-This method is disabled ,it will revert the transaction
+This method is not supported ,it will revert the transaction
 {% endhint %}

 ### setApprovalForAll